AdaCore/gpr/doc/gprbuild_ug/companion_tools.rst

-GPRconfig then displays the list of all the compilers it has found, along with the language they can compile, the run-time they use (when applicable),....
+GPRconfig then displays the list of all the compilers it has found, along with the language they can compile, the run-time they use (when applicable), and so on.
 It then waits for you to select one of the compilers.
 This list is sorted by language, then by order in the :samp:`PATH` environment variable (so that compilers that you are more likely to use appear first), then by run-time names and